Preview This Course

 What you'll learn

-- Willingness to invest in yourself for 1 hour.
+- Willingness to invest in yourself for about 3 hours.

 What this course is for

-- Students who wish to dig deeper into everything about guitars.
+- Students who wish to dig deeper into their creative expression.

 - Church leaders who are interested in developing an artistic community.